-Periodontitis, or gum disease, is a bacterial infection near Chicago, IL that can result in damaged gums and ultimately, loss of teeth.
-Symptoms include bleeding during brushing, chronic bad breath, red and swollen gums, receding gum line and loose or shifting teeth.
-When plaque builds up along the gum line, gums become inflamed and begin to pull away from the teeth.
-This is why it is very important to remove the sticky film of plaque that forms on the teeth every day!
+Periodontitis, or gum disease, is a bacterial infection that can result in damaged gums and, ultimately, loss of teeth.
+Symptoms include bleeding during brushing, chronic bad breath, red and swollen gums, receding gum line, and loose or shifting teeth in Chicago, IL.
+When plaque builds up along the gum line, gums become inflamed and pull away from the teeth.
+This is why removing the sticky film of plaque that forms on the teeth every day is essential!

 - Bleeding gums